mmamaev/timeboard/doc/source/making_a_timeboard.rst

     Define what point in time will be used to represent a workshift.
     The respective point in time will be returned by :py:meth:`.Workshift.to_timestamp`.
 Available  options: ``"start"`` to use the start time of the workshift, ``"end"`` to use the end time.

-    When printing a timeboard, the workshift reference time is shown in "workshift" column.
+    When printing a timeboard, the workshift reference time is shown in "ws_ref" column.

     Workshift reference time is used to determine to which calendar period the workshift belongs if the workshift straddles a boundary of the calendar period.
 This is used by :py:meth:`.Interval.count_periods`.